Vielfras/hackeru_nodejs_final_project/README.md

 ## Getting Started
 1. Clone repo
 2. Run `npm install`
-3. Create an .evf file with the following fields:
+3. Create an .env file with the following fields:
 ```
 PORT = <you_desired_port>